bluelinklabs/ctzn/docs/schemas.md

 A list of all schemas and how they're used.

+Schemas may have the following types, specified as the `"type"`:

+- `json-table` A table containing stored JSON entries.
+- `json-view` A view of JSON data which is generated at runtime.
+- `blob-view` A view of binary blobs which is generated at runtime.

+Schemas contain the following standard attributes:

+- `id` The ID of the schema (e.g. `"ctzn.network/post"`).
+- `title` A human-readable title for the schema.
+- `description` A human-readable description of the schema.
+- `type` A string identifying what type of information the schema represents.
+- `definition` An object defining the schema, used when `type` is `"json-table"` or `"json-view"`.
+In the case of `json-table`, defines the record schema.
+In the case of `json-view`, defines the schema of a view response.
+Is a [JSON Schema](https://json-schema.org/).
+- `parameters` An object defining call parameters, used when `type` is `"json-view"` or `"blob-view"`.
+Is a [JSON Schema](https://json-schema.org/).

 ## Public server db schemas

 - `ctzn.network/user` Record of a hosted user or community